 Use a microfiber cloth dampened with Powerizer to effectively clean surfaces in your vehicle before you spray a disinfectant.
 Next, use your home-made alcohol pads or a pure mixture of Hydrogen Peroxide to disinfect the steering wheel, door handle, and the control knobs of the dashboard.

 Personal Cleaning when you return home from work.

-Store dirty clothes in a contained bag or soak them immediately in a Powerizer solution using hot water.
+- Store dirty clothes in a contained bag or soak them immediately in Powerizer Laundry Detergent, make a solution using hot water.
 For less worry, wash your clothes using the sanitize cycle.
 The temperatures reach up to 140 degrees.
 Follow up with placing the clothes in the drier immediately.

-Whenever possible, wear colorfast items to work that is safe to wash in hot water.
+- Whenever possible, wear colorfast items to work that is safe to wash in hot water so the fabrics won't bleed.
 In this instance, always use two (2) scoops of Powerizer Complete.
-Beware dye-cast off is more likely to occur when washing in hot water.
-So be selective in your work wardrobe during these times.
+Beware dye cast-off is more likely to occur when washing in hot water.
+You can fix fabrics from bleeding by performing this method.
+Just incase be selective in your work wardrobe during these times.

 If you wake up feeling sick, do not go to work.
 Self-quarantine and follow the recommendations for social distancing to be sure you are not infecting others.

 "Transmission of SARS-CoV-2 to persons from surfaces contaminated with the virus has not been documented.
 Transmission of Coronavirus, in general, occurs much more commonly through respiratory droplets than through fomites.
 Current evidence suggests that SARS-CoV-2 may remain viable for hours to days on surfaces made from a variety of materials.
 Cleaning of visibly dirty surfaces followed by disinfection is a best practice measure for the prevention of COVID-19 and other viral respiratory illnesses in community settings.